HPEEzmeral/spark-on-k8s/charts/livy/README.md

 ## Uninstalling the Chart
 `helm uninstall livy -n sampletenant`

-Please note that this won't delete the PVC in case you are using it.
-PVC will have to be manually deleted.
+Note: If you are using PVC, running the `helm uninstall` command won't delete the PVC.
+You must manually delete the PVC.

 ## Configuring Livy

-`extraConfigs` section of the `values.yaml` allows to set custom options for the `livy.conf`, `livy-client.conf` and `spark-defaults.conf`.
+Set the custom options for the `livy.conf`, `livy-client.conf` and `spark-defaults.conf` file in the `extraConfigs` section of the `values.yaml` file.
 Content of this section would be mounted into the Livy as a K8s Secret.
 The content of `livy.conf`, `livy-client.conf` and `spark-defaults.conf` subsections of `extraConfigs` section would be appended to the corresponding configuration files.

 ### Using custom keystore
 To use a custom keystore to enable HTTPS for the Livy UI, you'll need to manually create a secret with that keystore file in the tenant namespace.

-The secret should have a keystore file stored under a particular key, e.g. "ssl_keystore".
+Livy SSL configuration options can be securely passed to Livy using the `extraConfigs` section.
-Livy SSL configuration options can be securely passed to Livy using the `extraConfigs` section, as shown in the example below.
-Assuming that the secret name is "livy-ssl-secret", the keystore key name in secret is "ssl_keystore" and passwords are "examplepass" update values.yaml like this:
+For example: If the secret name is `livy-ssl-secret`, the keystore key name in the secret is `ssl_keystore` and the password is `examplepass`, update `values.yaml` like this:

 ```yaml
 livySsl:
   enable: true